jrfnl/clearPHP/rules/no-useless-use.md

 ```

-It is recommended to keep the number of `use` statement to the minimum.
+It is recommended to keep the number of `use` statements to a minimum.

 ## Rule Details